grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### They approach the depot island, are inspected)

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, shine and moria or paper in gvim ------)

 "About fuckin' time," said Percy.
 She planned to climb up to the bridge for the view, but first she wanted to look through the periscope.
 Since it would be higher up above the surface, she would potentially be able to see farther.
 The bearing was obviously straight ahead, so she swung the barrel of the periscope around while looking through the viewfinder.
 The cigarillo still hung from her lips, with smoke rising to her nostrils.
 "Aye.
 Fuckin' dawn's cracking...and I see a blot of an island ahead of us."
 She watched it for a while.
 Details slowly came into focus.
 It was a rocky, slightly-cliffed shore with some sparse vegetation on top.

 "Mind if I look?"
 Shakes asked.